Tons of Money

 Valentine

-It is the story of an unsuccessful inventor who inherits the life interest in a fortune which is to revert on his death to his cousin George Maitland.
+Aubrey has been left the life interest in a fortune which reverts on his death to his cousin George.

 "A spirited piece which captures the flavor of the period."